patrik-u/circles/New Instance Guide.md

                return configs.prod;
            case "prod":
                return configs.prod;
+           case "devprod":
+               return configs.devprod;
        }
    };

    const config = getConfig();

    export default config;
    ```

    Replace the "firebase" field in the config objects with the one you saved in the previous step.
-The rest of the settings, the Google ID, Algolia settings (search)  and OneSignal (push notifications) will be set in later steps in this guide as those services are set up.
+The rest of the settings, the Google ID, Algolia settings (search) , OneSignal (push notifications) and MapBox (map) will be set in later steps in this guide as those services are set up.